-Shriners Hospitals Open betting tips & predictions – the Shriners Hospitals for Children Open was founded 34 years ago in 1983 and played annually in Las Vegas.
+Shriners Hospitals for Children Open was founded 34 years ago in 1983 and is played annually in Las Vegas.
 The tournament is currently held at TPC Summerlin.
 In 1984 it became the first PGA Tour event in history to offer a purse exceeding a million dollars.

-The 2017 edition of the tournament saw Patrick Cantlay win his first PGA Tour title on the second hole in a playoff with Whee Kim and Alex Cejka.
-He bogeyed the final two holes of regulation for a -5 (67) and a total -9 (275) at windy TPC Summerlin.
+The 2017 edition of the tournament saw Patrick Cantlay win his first PGA Tour title in a playoff with Whee Kim and Alex Cejka.
+He bogeyed the final two holes of regulation for a -5 (67) and a total -9 (275) at a very windy TPC Summerlin.
 Gusty winds resulted in a field average of 71.542 establishing a 20-year high for the tournament.

 In 2016, Rod Pampling, birdied four of the last six holes to capture his first win in 10 years.
-His victory included a bogey free opening round with 7 x Birdies and 2 x Eagles for an -11 (60).
+His victory included a bogey free opening round with seven Birdies and two Eagles for an -11 (60).
 The Australian finished the week 1st in Strokes Gained Tee-To-Green gaining almost 13 strokes on the field average.
 He finished the week 38th in Driving Distance, T15 for Driving Accuracy, T11 for GIR and T12 in Putts per GIR.